Ice storm hits parts of Texas, canceling flights, crippling traffic

 Eleven people have died in Kentucky from the snow and ice that began pummeling the state on Feb.
 16, officials said.

-In Colorado, an avalanche killed a skier outside the boundaries of the Aspen Mountain resort on Monday, marking the season's fifth fatality from a snowslide, authorities said.

-Texas schools were closed on Monday around Dallas and Fort Worth, amid thin traffic on highways.
-Iced-over trees knocked down power lines, leaving thousands without electricity, officials said.
-Texas police reported hundreds of car accidents.
+Texas schools were closed on Monday around Dallas and Fort Worth, one of the largest U.S. metropolitan areas, while traffic on highways was sparse.
+Iced-over trees knocked down power lines and left thousands without electricity, officials said.
+Police in Texas reported hundreds of car accidents.

 BreeAnna Moore, 27, skipped driving to work in Fort Worth after watching live traffic camera footage.